Fiction

 Or did they?

 It turns out that there were stories brewing there all along.
-Not all writing is in the trickle of words onto pages; it seems there was writing happening in my daydreaming, all this time.
-When the space opened, those daydreams came bubbling through my fingers, this time as the seeds of longer pieces that soon became the maps of bigger things: novels.
+Not all writing is in the trickle of words onto pages; it seems, all this time, there was writing happening in my daydreaming.
+And now, on my Substack, I’ve started sharing the hardest imaginings that have come to me.

-It is delicious work.
-And if you are an editor curious about the first novel – a story about abortion and coming of age in the 1960s Midwest – you might reach out to my wonderful agent, Rena Rossner of The Deborah Harris Agency.
+If you like your dreams to last a little longer – and especially if you’re an editor interested in my first novel, a story about abortion and coming of age in the 1960s Midwest – you might reach out to my wonderful agent, Rena Rossner of The Deborah Harris Agency.

 - World War II airplane factories and the women who worked there